puppetlabs/puppet-docs/source/pe/3.7/quick_start_ntp.markdown

 8. From the CLI of your PE-managed node(s), run `puppet agent -t`.

-## Using the PE Console Event Inspector to View Changes Made by the `ntp` Class

    This will configure the nodes using the newly-assigned classes.

 > **Success!** Puppet Enterprise is now managing NTP on the nodes in the __NTP__ group.
 So, for example, if you forget to restart the NTP service on one of those nodes after running `ntpdate`, PE will automatically restart it on the next Puppet Enterprise run.